AnoukSmet/Casa-Pedra-Nobre/testing.md

 Navigation is responsive across various browsers and devices.

 ### Functionality
-All the navlinks in the navigation bar work as intented and take the user to the corresponding page.
+All the navlinks in the navigation bar work as intended and take the user to the corresponding page.
 When the user clicks on the logo, he/she will be redirected to the homepage / welcome page.
-In order to highligh the navlink where the user was located, I had to compare the request.url to the corresponding url of that specific navlink.
+In order to highlight the navlink where the user was located, I had to compare the request.url to the corresponding url of that specific navlink.
 If true, active class was added to the navlink.
 This way the highlighting of the active navlink works as planned.

 ### Lighthouse report